[ add the Congregation Beth Israel print logo here ]

 Friday, February 6- Sunday, February 8

-A three-day journey through Northern California explores where environmental justice, Indigenous land stewardship, and sustainable food systems converge.
-Students engage directly with the land—restoring habitats, supporting wildlife conservation, and learning from Indigenous leaders reclaiming and protecting ancestral territory.
-Guided hikes, farm-based learning, and community conversations reveal how environmental policy intersects with systemic inequality, and how food justice fuels cultural survival.
-Rooted in Jewish values and a shared commitment to justice, this immersive experience deepens understanding of the ties between people, land, and sustainability—and sparks action toward a more equitable future.
+Our three-day journey through Northern California explored where environmental justice, Indigenous land stewardship, and sustainable food systems converge.
+Students engaged directly with the land—restoring habitats, supporting wildlife conservation, and learning from Indigenous leaders reclaiming and protecting ancestral territory.
+Guided hikes, farm-based learning, and community conversations revealed how environmental policy intersects with systemic inequality, and how food justice fuels cultural survival.
+Rooted in Jewish values and a shared commitment to justice, this immersive experience deepened understanding of the ties between people, land, and sustainability, sparking action toward a more equitable future.